 Replacing sensitive cardholder information with secure tokens and encrypting payment data ensures that customer details remain protected against cyber threats.

-Fraudsters use bots for card testing, fake account creation, and loyalty program abuse.
+Fraudsters use bots for card testing, fake account creation, and loyalty programme abuse.
 Implementing bot detection solutions can help filter out fraudulent activity before it impacts the business.

 Retailers should perform regular security assessments of their platforms, including vulnerability scans, penetration testing, and compliance checks with industry standards like PCI DSS.

-By adopting these security measures, online retailers can enhance fraud detection, minimize risks, and build trust with their customers, ensuring a safer and more secure e-commerce environment.
+By adopting these security measures, online retailers can enhance fraud detection, minimise risks, and build trust with their customers, ensuring a safer and more secure eCommerce environment.

-The first step any e-commerce website needs to take is to ensure their customers are who they say they are.
-This is critical for every transaction and not just at the point a new client signs up or creates an account.
+The first step any eCommerce website needs to take is to ensure their customers are who they say they are.
+This is critical for every transaction — not just at the point a new client signs up or creates an account.

-Using real time mobile network operator data, TMT Analysis works with leading E-commerce and Social Networks globally to help verify and authenticate user identity, whilst delivering a low friction and highly reliable customer onboarding process.
+Using real-time mobile network operator data, TMT ID works with leading eCommerce and social networks globally to help verify and authenticate user identity, whilst delivering a low-friction and highly reliable customer onboarding process.

-Our Verify Protect API alerts businesses when a Sim-Card Swap (or Sim-Swap attack), Call Divert or Port-Out is identified on a mobile device, raising awareness to possible fraudulent activity through mobile number validation.
-Our Verify On-boarding API can allow to you seamlessly validate important customer data such as name, address and mobile number during your on-boarding process.
+Our Verify API alerts businesses when a SIM swap, call divert, or port-out is identified on a mobile device, raising awareness of possible fraudulent activity.
+Our onboarding API can allow you to seamlessly validate important customer data such as name, address, and mobile number during your onboarding process.

 Additionally, educating customers about online security and the dangers of phishing scams can help create a safer online shopping environment for everyone.

-Mobile devices can be a hotbed for fraud but it definitely does not need to be.
+Mobile devices can be a hotbed for fraud — but they don’t need to be.
 Our data helps verify users, detect fraud, and improve the user experience worldwide.
 Ultimately, we reduce fake accounts and increase conversions.

-Speak to us today about how TMT Analysis can help your business.
+Speak to us today about how TMT ID can help your business.

 We provide the most comprehensive device, network and mobile numbering data available